 - Course coordinator

 - Deborah Lynn Sorton Larssen

 - Spiwe Thandabani Rønning, Nina Lazarevic , Silje Henriette Amalia Normand , Milica Savic

 - Placement coordinator

 Lectures & preparation for lectures: 33hrs + 33hrs = 66hrs

 Seminar groups & preparation: 22hrs + 22hrs = 44hrs

 Audio summaries: 6 hrs

 School practice: 15 days: 135hrs

-Should students have completed their practice they must still take part in the Lesson study project.
-This will require them to take part in the group discussions and planning sessions.
-They must also be present at the practice school for the supervision sessions and lessons.
+Should students have completed their practice they must still take part in the Lesson study project and be present at all group meetings, supervision sessions and research lessons.